aisingapore/PeekingDuck/docs/source/tutorials/02_duck_confit.rst

 as placeholders for contents to be added.

-Custom Node to Show Object Detection Score
+Custom Node 1: Show Object Detection Score
 ------------------------------------------

 When the Yolo object detection model detects an object in the image, it assigns